 While important, the process of modernizing legacy infrastructures and becoming cloud native can be elusive.
 The cloud native landscape is vast, and it’s easy to become overwhelmed by its growing number of competing and overlapping platforms and technologies.

-Organizations may lack the knowledge required to sufficiently navigate its complexities.
 There are no clearly defined blueprints for adopting DevOps processes and building cloud native technology stacks, and organizations can spend months deciding upon and experimenting with different solutions.

 Not only are some tools better than others, but different tools are more suited for different use cases and must be adapted accordingly.
 The best technology stacks are often built with the same smart defaults, shared components that can be replicated across different platforms.
 To build cloud native technology stacks, decision-makers must selectively customize, and rearrange their chosen defaults.
 They must build like Lego and not like Playmobil.